bmds-lab/Crackling-AWS/modules/README.md

 This module requires the "CommonFuncs", "IsslCreation" and "Lib" layers to function as expected.

-When running on an ec2, the temperorary directory where all the fasta files are stored will be used instead of downloading the file from the s3 bucket.
+When running on an ec2, the temporary directory where all the fasta files are stored will be used instead of downloading the file from the s3 bucket.
 Additionally, if running on an EC2, the unmodified, faster version of the the "extractOfftargets.py" utility is used.
 SQS sending is also disabled for this module when in EC2 mode.

 ## s3Check